-And with that realization, I failed to stifle a reflexive sob.
+And with that realization, I tried and failed to stifle a reflexive sob.
 But of course my new Trace hero was a veteran.
 Who, but a survivor of the terrors of war – horrors from which such veterans’ sacrifices spared countless others, including me – was more likely to come to the aid of a sheltered, newbie cyclist just beginning, so late in life, to explore his meager limits.

 From there I pedaled almost 15,000 miles more, and that first bike journey lasted months longer than I had planned.
 Among my personal goals for it was to experience the vast American landscape for the last time at the more human pace of a bicycle.
-Instead, I met Americans as if for the first time, and they are, as a rule, magnificent.
+Instead, I met Americans as if for the first time, and you are, as a rule, magnificent.
 The peculiar mission of the bike journey ensured I would encounter thousands of remarkable souls along the way, but none had more lasting impact on what had before seemed an impossible undertaking than the kindness of that concerned veteran on the Natchez Trace.

 The lowest point of the odyssey was not when attempting (and failing) to pedal across Death Valley, it was that same roadside ditch.
 The high point was not when crossing the Continental Divide, breathtaking though that vantage was, it was when an ancient veteran stopped to ask, “Y’all okay?”
 I had mere minutes with the elderly Mississippian but am grateful to have experienced even that scant trace of his compassion, generosity and grace.